UmeanNever/NovelSum/README.md

 ## 📚 Usage Guide

 ### Data Format

+Both the target dataset (whose diversity is to be computed) and the reference (source) dataset (for estimating density or selecting samples from) use the same conversation-style data format and must be transformed into **sample embeddings** (one embedding vector for each sample in the dataset) before computing NovelSum or running NovelSelect.

 Due to the computational demands of processing large-scale embeddings, we recommend splitting your dataset into multiple JSON files, each containing approximately 5,000 data points (resulting in files of ~0.5GB).